 Jesus' response is immediate and unhesitating: "Take heart, daughter, your faith has made you well."
 With these words He gives her not only healing, but hope for the rest of her life.
 She is not only cured, but she can take heart, or look forward with hope and confidence to the coming years of her life.

-In one of the readings for this day, Saint Paul tells us what happened to the woman when she reached out in faith to Christ, and what happens to all those who put their faith in Him.
+Saint Paul tells us what happened to the woman when she reached out in faith to Christ, and what happens to all those who put their faith in Him.
 Everything, Paul writes in I Corinthians 3: 22-23, becomes theirs: "For all things are yours, whether Paul or Apollos or Cephas or the world or life or death or the present or the future, all are yours; and you are Christ's, and Christ is God's."

 By her act of faith in that one moment, the woman who had nothing was given everything.
 She simply had to step up and receive what is promised to all people.
 We can make it the aim of our lives to do the same.